Train Carrying Republican Members of Congress Hits Trash Truck; 1 Fatality

 "Our thoughts and prayers are with everyone that has been affected by this incident," Sanders said in a statement.

+A National Transportation Safety Board spokesman said Wednesday evening investigators will spend several days at the crash site and doesn't expect the agency to release a probable cause of the deadly crash for several months.

-Members were heading to the Greenbrier Hotel to discuss their agenda and the upcoming midterm elections.
+Members went to the Greenbrier Hotel as scheduled to discuss their agenda and the upcoming midterm elections.

+We are moving.
+Back to Charlottesville where we will transfer to buses.
+Please keep praying for the truck driver’s loved ones and other’s injured. pic.twitter.com/yBULqkYbBB

+"Have faith in him who I truly believe that his hand of protection around you and your families today, that he will yet Bless America if we do all that we can to ensure in our time that this nation remains one nation under God indivisible with liberty and justice for all."

-"We're fine, but our train hit a garbage truck.
-Members with medical training are assisting the drivers of the truck," Rep. Greg Walden, R-Ore., wrote on Twitter.
+Rep. Greg Walden, R-Ore., wrote on Twitter that several lawmakers rushed to provide medical aid to the wounded: "We're fine, but our train hit a garbage truck.
+Members with medical training are assisting the drivers of the truck."

-Amond the doctor-lawmakers who provided medical aid were Reps.
+Among the doctor-lawmakers who provided medical assistance were Reps.
 Brad Wenstrup of Ohio, Michael Burgess of Texas, Phil Roe of Tennessee, Larry Bucshon of Indiana, Roger Marshall of Kansas and Sen. Bill Cassidy, R-La.

+Former pastor, Rep. Jody Hice, R-Ga., told CBN News, “We were on the train...
+We had been en route for a couple of hours, so a number of us were standing and just kind of stretching our legs when all of the sudden there’s just a tremendous impact.
+Several members fell… No one was seriously hurt on the train, thank goodness, just minor injuries, but we had hit a dump truck.
+It was obvious from the immediate impact that we had struck a vehicle.”

+Rep. Hice recalled, "Immediately there was smoke that was coming through primarily on the outside as the train was trying to stop.
+Many members actually still saw the truck spinning on the ground.
+Right away, there was just the awareness we had had a serious accident, and there was going to be some injuries."

 President Donald Trump has been fully briefed on the situation and is receiving updates.